alphagov/govuk-rfcs/rfc-040-dependency-resolution.md

 ### How would I annotate dependencies with additional metadata?

-This would be placed elsewhere in the document.
-Perhaps in the details hash.
+This would be placed elsewhere, in the details hash.

 ### What about rendering pages that use reverse dependencies?